GitTorre/CloudBedlamLinuxN/README.md

 <pre><code>
 clone...
 whomever:~/work/src$ git clone https://github.com/gittorre/CloudBedlamLinuxN
-whomever:~/work/src$ cd CBLinuxN
+whomever:~/work/src$ cd CloudBedlamLinuxN
-build...(really fast and easy with g++... you can also use cmake, if that is what you need to do...) g++ (if you don't already have it installed... sudo apt install g++): whomever:~/work/src/CloudBedlamLinuxN$ g++ -std=c++11 CloudBedlamNative.cpp json11.cpp -lpthread -o CBLinuxN run... (this has run as sudo...) whomever:~/work/src/CloudBedlamLinuxN$ sudo ./CBLinuxN
+build...(really fast and easy with g++... you can also use cmake, if that is what you need to do...) g++ (if you don't already have it installed... sudo apt install g++): whomever:~/work/src/CloudBedlamLinuxN$ g++ -std=c++11 CloudBedlamNative.cpp json11.cpp -lpthread -o CloudBedlam run... (this has run as sudo...) whomever:~/work/src/CloudBedlamLinuxN$ sudo ./CloudBedlam
 </code></pre>
 When running CloudBedlam, a bedlamlogs folder will be created in the folder where the CloudBedlam binary is running.
 Output file will contain info and error data...